Listen to the audiobook:

-Table of Contents
+Table of Contents (cont’d)

-3. ‘Unrestricted Warfare’ With Chinese Communist Characteristics
+3. Unrestricted Warfare With Chinese Communist Characteristics

 c.
-Unrestricted Economic Warfare Is the CCP’s Heavy Weaponry
+Economic Warfare: The CCP’s Heavy Weaponry

 d.
-The CCP Uses the Masses for Espionage
+Using the Masses for Espionage

-4. The ‘China Model’ and Its Destructive Impact
+4. The Communist ‘China Model’

 5. Lessons Learned and the Way Out

 b.
-Why Did the West Get China Wrong?
+Why the West Got China Wrong

-3. ‘Unrestricted Warfare’ With Chinese Communist Characteristics
+3. Unrestricted Warfare With Chinese Communist Characteristics

-The idea of unrestricted warfare has always run through the CCP’s military practices.
-In 1999, two Chinese colonels officially used the term “unrestricted warfare” in their theoretical military work.
-As the name implies, unrestricted warfare has these characteristics: “a war beyond all boundaries and limits,” “forcing the enemy to accept one’s own interests by all means, including methods of force and non-force, military and non-military, killing and non-killing.”
-“The means are all-inclusive, information is omnipresent, the battlefield is everywhere” — “beyond all political, historical, cultural, and moral restraints.”
+The idea of unrestricted warfare has always run through the CCP’s military practices, but the term was first used officially in the 1999 book Unrestricted Warfare, written by two Chinese colonels.
+As the name implies, unrestricted warfare has these characteristics: “[It is] a war beyond all boundaries and limits, … forcing the enemy to accept one’s own interests by all means, including methods of force and non-force, military and non-military, killing and non-killing. … The means are all-inclusive, information is omnipresent, the battlefield is everywhere … beyond all political, historical, cultural, and moral restraints.”